xddq/libre-weather/README.md

 # Notes
 - Releases use [semantic versioning](https://semver.org/)
 - Any contribution is highly appreciated.
 If you want to get something done, just hit me up at git@pierrefhapp.dev for now.
+I did prepare a small list of possible tasks inside the "open-ideas-tasks" file.

 # Technologies
 - frontend framework: nuxt, vue